GREENBRIER ACADEMY FOR GIRLS

 Our Block Semester Structure

-Each 4 1/2-month block provides one semester’s worth of academic credit in 4-5 core classes along with electives.
+Each 18-week block provides one semester’s worth of academic credit in 4-5 core classes along with electives.

 Your daughter's semester, therapeutically and academically, begins on her first day at Greenbrier Academy.
 This allows for a personalized experience unrestricted by a traditional academic calendar.